Silver25/django-bloger/README.md

 - **Heroku runs collectstatic, don't need to doing it on our own ??**
 - Terminal: python3 manage.py collectstatic
 - placeholder image displayed on about page
+- setup of the project on localhost - 127.0.0.1:8000 [ instead of Gitpod service ]